patrickkunka/easydropdown/README.md

 "Group" components are used to wrap arbitrary groups of options, equivalent to the `<optgroup>` elements in the underyling `<select>` element.

 Even when there are no `<optgroup>` elements present in the provided select, a single wrapping `group` component will still be present.
-Internally, this simplifies component logic providing a consistent component hierarchy.
+Internally, this simplifies component logic by providing a consistent component hierarchy.

 When a group is present intentionally, it will typically include a "group label" element describing the purpose of the group.
 Groups that contain a label have a `groupHasLabel` class which can be used to target the styling of their child options (adding indentation, for example).